Menu

 Final status: sent

-The reviewer replaced the bland draft with a personal message.
-The graph picked up the edited version and used it for every step that followed.
-This approach works for any kind of fix — rewriting copy, changing numbers, or tweaking config values.
+The person swapped the bland draft for a custom note.
+The graph used the new text for everything after that.
+This trick works for any kind of fix — changing words, tuning numbers, or swapping config values.

-How Do You Review Tool Calls Before They Execute?
+How Do You Review Tool Calls Before They Run?

 Why bother?
-Because you want to see “I’m about to run delete_user(id=42)before that function actually touches your database.
+Because you want to see “I’m about to call delete_user(id=42)before it runs for real.

 python